llleaa/ML-2025/projects/project2/README.md

 To run the main file, you can also do
 $ ./run_main.sh
 which runs a bash file that iterates over different parameters, and saves them.

+## Usage guide for generating cells
+The cells are already generated but if you want to generate more you can run the ``cell_generator.ipynb`` file.
+You might need to install some library :
+* scikit-image
+* matplotlib.pyplo
+* scipy.ndimage
+* skimage.draw
+* perlin_noise
+* opencv2-python

+## Usage for DataLoader
+The code for the data loader was kindly provided to us.
+However if you have some issue concerning the import, here's a list :
+* skimage, torch,os, time, shutil, random, warnings, csv,numpy, pandas, matplotlib.pyplot, torchvision, ipywidgets,IPython.display